Press "Enter" to skip to content

 “Has he now?” asked the knight.

 “Indeed.
 Some years back, I swooped right over the church while he was giving Sunday Mass upon the Feast of St Athanasius, and all the villagers dashed right out of the church to watch my passing.
-And I cannot imagine God or his Son or even that old Athanasius were much displeased at this occurrence (for I am, it must be said, magnificent and rare besides and thus a sight well worth beholding), but the parson seemed dreadfully put out upon Their behalf, and he called all number of curses and maledictions after me, naming me a Thrice-Blighted Rampallian and the Spawn of Satan and Wickedest Doer of Deeds and a Right Nuisance to boot.”
+And I cannot imagine God or His Son or even that old Athanasius were much displeased at this occurrence (for I am, it must be said, magnificent and rare besides and thus a sight well worth beholding), but the parson seemed dreadfully put out upon Their behalf, and he called all number of curses and maledictions after me, naming me a Thrice-Blighted Rampallian and the Spawn of Satan and Wickedest Doer of Deeds and a Right Nuisance to boot.”

 “Well,” said the knight.
 “That is indeed cause for the parson to bear some slight grudge, yet I am now the more surprised that he told me such a scandalous falsehood, and for such a minor inconvenience besides.”